AMartins87/py_man/README.md

 # **PY MAN GAME**

-You can see the live site [here](https://py-man.herokuapp.com/).
+You can see the live site **[here](https://py-man.herokuapp.com/).**

 The PY MAN application is a hangman-style game with Python programming language as its theme.
-The target audience can be anyone with an interest in programming languages but this app could also work as just for fun activity.
+The target audience can be anyone with an interest in programming languages.
+This app could also work as just for fun activity for all ages which could spruce an interest in coding

 It is a simple terminal game, which runs on a mock terminal on Heroku.
 I wanted to maintain eye-pleasing features throughout the game for a good user experience.
 I created a five-character left indent and maintained it throughout the game to enable easier readability.
-All input is being printed out with the same indent.
-I wanted the main user choices, such as Y and N, to print as Yes or No into the terminal.
+All user input is being printed out with the same indent.

 Users start with having 5 lives to guess a word and is shown the rules of the game when the terminal starts up.